Lost Lakes

-Project Overview
+Project overview

-Lost Lakes Wind Farm is located approximately three miles west of the town of Milford in northwest Iowa on pristine agricultural and pasture land in Dickinson County.
+Lost Lakes Wind Farm is located approximately three miles west of the town of Milford in northwest Iowa on agricultural and pasture land in Dickinson County.
 The land is mainly used to grow corn and soybeans, and the Little Sioux River runs along the east side of the project area.
-Lost Lakes Wind Farm includes farmland in Lakeville, Okoboji, Excelsior, and West Port townships.
+Lost Lakes Wind Farm includes farmland in the Lakeville, Okoboji, Excelsior, and West Port townships.

 Lost Lakes Map

-Energy
+Energy savings

 Community

-Wind Turbine Tractor
+Wind Turbine Sun

 Turbines